nerdschoolbergen/javascript-best-practices/exercise-2/README.md

 :question: What do you think the output of this code will be?

-:pencil2: Try typing it into the `exercise-3.js` file and run it in Chrome.
+:pencil2: Try typing it into the `exercise-2.js` file and run it in using Node.js.